MuhtasimTanmoy/notebook/networking/network layer.md

 # Networking

-Distance-vector routing protocols use the [Bellman–Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm "Bellman–Ford algorithm") and [Ford–Fulkerson algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm "Ford–Fulkerson algorithm") to calculate the best route.
+Distance-vector routing protocols use the [Bellman–Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm "Bellman-Ford algorithm") and [Ford–Fulkerson algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm "Ford–Fulkerson algorithm") to calculate the best route.

 - Each packet to each node
 - Flooding
--  Forwarding to next node
+- Forwarding to the next node
     - Calculating optimal paths for requested nodes
-    - Erase the one that meets criteria
+    - Erase the one that meets the criteria
     - Forward

-- Spanning tree avilable for `lsr` where we have information for all nodes
+- Spanning tree available for `lsr` where we have information for all nodes
 - Reverse path forwarding `dvr`

 ### Routing Algo
 - DVR Distant Vector Routing
     - Count to infinity
     - Split horizon
     - Poison reverse
     - Neighbours tell the world
 - LSR Link State Routing
     - Dijkstra
-    - Tells the world about neighbours
+    - Tells the world about neighbors
     - Complete Topology
     - Global